The Your Child's Learning Mojo

 Because the first three months of Core Content Modules will be in-depth, there will be an up-front fee of $150 ($50/month)

-The monthly fee for ongoing access to me and the group members which enables you to continue to clarify your knowledge and support your children’s learning in our private Facebook group (e.g. “my child is interested in trains; where could we go next with this topic?”) will be $5/month, billed in annual cycles of $60/year.
+The monthly fee for ongoing access to me and the group members which enables you to ask questions and get answers from both me and other group members whenever you need it, via our private Facebook group (e.g. "My child is interested in trains; where could we go next with this topic?") will be $5/month, billed in annual cycles of $60/year.

 Please note that due to limitations in how the online learning platform works the charges are split so you will pay a one-time fee of $135 ($50/month for the first three months less the $5 monthly fee), and separately set up a recurring payment of $60/year for ongoing access.